kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 10: February 6th, 2017

+**Today's Progress**: Braved a new world working with react outside of a guided tutorial

+**Thoughts:** Building the ToDo app with React was rewarding but building something from scratch is much for fun.
+Challenge my understanding of the concepts I had learnt but using the tutorial as a guide I really start to understand how to use the library.
+Comfortbaly now using mouldar components and setting up Router/Route for the app.
+Really fun

+**Link to work:** Private Repo still for this one

+--

 ### Day 9: February 5th, 2017

 **Today's Progress**: A lot of time on the bacis's of CSS layouts and starting on flex-box